We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Windmill Hill City Farm

-Exploring the gardens is a great way to experience this urban oasis, right in the centre of Bristol.
-The gardens produce food with zero food miles, which is cooked and served at the onsite café, where fresh seasonal, family-friendly food is served in a fun atmosphere.
+Exploring the gardens is a great way to experience this urban oasis in the centre of Bristol.
+The gardens produce food with no carbon footprint, which is cooked and served at the onsite café.
 The whole family can take part in helping the gardens to grow by doing some weeding, watering and more.
+After visiting the animals, kids of all ages can expend their excess energy at the onsite adventure playground.
+There’s a variety of low-level structures and nets to explore and plenty of space to run around.

 Written by Seb